Inbibo/adonisfx_docs/docs/licensing.md

 ### Run Server

 To run the floating server on Windows execute one of the commands below.
 The second one is to specify custom destinations of the `.xml` and `.dat` files if they are not in the same folder.
 To configure the server properly from the configuration file it is required to do the modifications prior to launching the server.
+Note that if the configuration files need to be located in a different folder, then the use of `-pdets` and `-config` flags is required to especify their locations.

 > [!NOTE = Run Server]
 > === Windows
 >
->  - `TurboFloatServer.exe -x`
+>  - `TurboFloatServer.exe -x`>
->
->  In case that the configuration files need to be located in a different folder, then use `-pdets` and `-config` flags to especify their locations:
->
 >  - `TurboFloatServer.exe -x -pdets="YourTurboActivate.dat" -config="Config.xml"`
 >
 >  === Linux
 >
 > - `./turbofloatserver -x`
->
->  In case that the configuration files need to be located in a different folder, then use `-pdets` and `-config` flags to especify their locations:
->
 > - `./turbofloatserver -x -pdets="YourTurboActivate.dat" -config="Config.xml"`

 ### Client Configuration